9.2 Basic Concepts

 Fungi

 There are millions of different fungal species on Earth.
 Fungi can be found everywhere in the environment, including indoors, outdoors, and on human skin, but only about 300 species cause infection when they overgrow.
-Candida albicans is a type of fungus that can cause oral thrush and vaginal yeast infections, especially in susceptible patients or those taking antibiotics.[7]
+Candida albicans is a type of fungus that can cause oral thrush and vaginal yeast infections, especially in susceptible clients or those taking antibiotics.[7]
 See Figure 9.3[8] for an image of oral thrush.

 Fungi cells contain a nucleus and other components protected by a membrane and a thick cell wall.
 This structure can make them harder to kill.
-Some new strains of fungal infections are proving to be especially dangerous, such as Candida auris, which is difficult to diagnose and treat, and can cause outbreaks in health care facilities.[9]
+Some new strains of fungal infections are proving to be especially dangerous, such as Candida auris, which is difficult to diagnose and treat and can cause outbreaks in health care facilities.[9]

 Image showing closeup of tongue infected with oral thrush